gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [configuration cache](userguide/configuration_cache.html) improves build time by caching the result of the configuration phase and reusing this for subsequent builds.

+#### Recovering from dependency resolution failures

+In previous Gradle versions it was possible to leave a configuration cache entry in a permanently broken state after a dependency resolution failure, even though the same build would later succeed with configuration caching disabled.

+Starting with Gradle 7.6 this is no longer the case and Gradle will be able to recover from dependency resolution failures in exactly the same way regardless of whether configuration caching is enabled or not.

 #### Extended configuration cache task compatibility

 The `dependencies`, `buildEnvironment`, `projects` and `properties` tasks are now compatible with the configuration cache.